nerrorsec/Google-Dorker/README.md

 # GoogleDorker
 Automate google dorking and more.
-This tool is a part of my greater private tool.
 More updates soon.

 # What can it do?
 It simply looks for,